AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

     | EMEA Production (Europe, Middle East, and Africa) | https://s7sps3.scene7.com/ |
     | APAC Production (Asia-Pacific) | https://s7sps5.scene7.com/ |

-1. Following sign in, notice the familiar browser user interface experience.
-You can continue your day-to-day Adobe Dynamic Media Classic activity as usual on the desktop app.
+1. Following sign in, the browser user interface experience is displayed.
+You can continue your Adobe Dynamic Media Classic activity as usual on the desktop app.

 ## Download and *silently* install the latest Adobe Dynamic Media Classic desktop app on macOS {#install-silent-mac-dmc-app}